ScottColson/CCLLCBusinessTransactionFramework/docs/README.md

 manage drivers licenses and vehicle registrations.

-For my DMV project we settled on an architecture that used "transactional entities" to capture input data for processes that ultimately ended in the creation of variuos types of credentials such as a drivers license.
-These transactional entities were linked to financal transacitons where we caputured the fees that were collected and utlimately collected payment prior to completing the transaction.
+For my DMV project we settled on an architecture that used "transactional entities" to capture input data for processes that ultimately ended in the creation of various types of credentials such as a drivers license.
+These transactional entities were linked to financial transactions where we captured the fees that were collected and ultimately collected payment prior to completing the transaction.

 We used a validation framework that validated a set of requirements at key points in the process and at the end of the process prior to collecting payment.
-I have long been a fan of using this type of system that allows waivable requirements to be specified outside of the bounds of the process.
+I have long been a fan of using this type of system that allows waiverable requirements to be specified outside of the bounds of the process.
 This particular implementation allowed process implementors to call CRM Action processes to complete a validation and also allowed developers to create specific coded verifications that were activated via .NET Reflection when needed.